Pylons/colander/docs/defaults.rst

-- If the schema node does *not* have a valid ``missing`` attribute (the node's constructor was not supplied with a ``missing`` value), a :exc:`colander.Invalid` exception will be raised.
+- If the schema node does *not* have a valid ``missing`` attribute (the node's constructor was not supplied with a ``missing`` value), a :exc:`colander.Invalid` exception will be raised with a message indicating that the field is required.

 .. note:: There are differences between serialization and deserialization involving the :attr:`colander.default` value.